th-m-vogel/ProfitBricks-Webservice-PS-Samples/README.md

 ProfitBricks_API_Create[Simple]Datacenter.ps1 - provision new ressources in you ProfitBricks cloud.
 See also Blog post [Part 2 - Provisioning](http://blog.profitbricks.de/benutzung-der-profitbricks-api-mit-power-shell-teil-2-provisionieren-von-ressourcen/) - german only.

 ProfitBricks_API_CloneDatacenter.ps1 - Clone existing Datacenter using snapshots.
-Work in progess and may result in Blog Post part 3 ...
+Work in progess and will result soon in Blog Post part 3 ...

+ProfitBricks_API_StartStopDatacenter.ps1 - Power on or power off all servers in a datacenter using ProfitBricks API

+ProfitBricks_API_StopShutdownServers.ps1 - Power off all shutdown server inside your account.
+Script is designed to raun as planed task.

 ## Remarks